mauriciofarina/SelfDrivingCar-AdvancedLaneLinesFinder/writeup_template.md

 ## **Camera Calibration**

 In order to calibrate the image, a class `Camera` was created.
 Inside of it, the fixed values of the chess board corner were defined for the X and Y axis (9 and 6 respectively).
-In this class, a initialization method called `calibrateCamera` was setup in order to execute all the calibration process for the project's camera.
+In this class, an initialization method called `calibrateCamera` was setup in order to execute all the calibration process for the project's camera.
 In this method, all calibration images are loaded, converted to grayscale and processed with the `cv2.findChessboardCorners` method.
 After that process, the `objpoints` and `imgpoints` lists were obtained.
 Next, the method `cv2.calibrateCamera` was executed, resulting the calibration parameters to be used.
 This method should used in the program's initialization process.

 After the initialization process is done, an undistorted image can be obtained using the method `getUndistortedImage`.
 This method apply the calibration parameters to the distorted image using the method `cv2.undistort`.